WordPress Website Security Protection: Effective...Reliable...Easy to use

 You can either use FTP and rename the /bulletproof-security plugin folder to login to your site or a stand alone Login Security Unlock User Account Form has been created that allows you to Unlock locked User Accounts outside of your WordPress Dashboard.
 To use this stand alone script download it from this BulletProof Security Pro plugin folder - /wp-content/plugins/bulletproof-security/admin/htaccess/bpsunlock.php and then upload it to your website root folder.
 Then type in the path to the bpsunlock.php file in your Browser.
 Example: http://www.example.com/bpsunlock.php.
 The stand alone script displays step by step instructions on how to use it.

-No, The .htaccess file creation is automated in BulletProof Security.
-Everything is automatically done for you.
-You do not need to know or understand anything about .htaccess website security files in order to use the BulletProof Security plugin.
-Extensive help information can be found in the Blue Read Me help buttons in BPS.
+No, customized .htaccess files are created for each specific website by clicking the AutoMagic buttons and activating BulletProof Modes.
+You do not need to know anything about .htaccess website security files or code in order to use the BulletProof Security plugin.
+Extensive help information can be found in the Read Me help buttons in BPS.
+The Help & FAQ tab pages in BulletProof Security contain links to the BulletProof Security Forum.
+The process of adding Custom Code or adding whitelisting rules is automated - copy, paste & click.

-If you accidentally activated BulletProof Modes without first clicking the AutoMagic buttons and/or your IP address has been changed by your ISP and you cannot log back into your website then you will need to use FTP or your Web Host Control Panel File Manager and delete the .htaccess files that BPS creates in your website root folder and your wp-admin folder.
-BPS .htaccess website security is done purely with .htaccess website security files and nothing else is modified on your website.
-So simply deleting the .htaccess files in your website root folder & wp-admin folder removes BPS .htaccess website security and will allow you to log back in, use the AutoMagic buttons and activate BulletProof Modes again to protect your website again.
+If you accidentally activated BulletProof Modes without first clicking the AutoMagic buttons or your web host does not allow you to lock your root .htaccess file.
+Use FTP or your Web Host Control Panel File Manager and delete the .htaccess files that BPS creates in your website root folder and your wp-admin folder.
+Deleting the .htaccess files in your website root folder & wp-admin folder will allow you to log back in to your website.
+Log back into your website.
+If your web host does not allow locking the root .htaccess file then go to htaccess File Editor tab page and click the Turn Off AutoLock button.
+Click the AutoMagic buttons and activate BulletProof Modes again.

-No, BulletProof Security will not cause a website to run slower.
+No, BulletProof Security or .htaccess files or code will not cause a website to run slower.
 BulletProof Security is website performance optimized and uses very little/low website resources and very little Server memory.
-If you would like to check your plugins to check how much website resource and Server memory each of your plugins is using install the P3 (Plugin Performance Profiler) plugin.
-Both W3 Total Cache and WP Super Cache use .htaccess code to speed up your website.
+BulletProof Security uses a finite amount of security rules/filters/code in all .htaccess files.
+Note: Both W3 Total Cache and WP Super Cache use .htaccess code to speed up websites.

 Yes, BulletProof security can speed up your website and make it run faster if you use the Speed Boost Cache Bonus Code and add it to BPS Custom Code.
 See the BulletProof Security Bonus Custom Code section on the BulletProof Security plugin Description page for a link to the Speed Boost Cache Bonus Code.